Tips from 12 Caregiving Pros

 The Best Gifts for People with Alzheimer’s Keep Them Smiling

-Be careful as you stir memories and emotions.
-Not all are happy.
-Do your best to make Mom and Dad feel good right now.
-Distract them from unhappy thoughts by introducing pleasant new sights, smells, tastes and sounds.
+Be careful when you stir memories and emotions, as not all are happy.
+Do your best to keep Mom and Dad feeling good throughout the season.
+That may mean distracting them from unhappy thoughts by introducing pleasant new sights, smells, tastes and sounds.

 Dementia Care Specialist